tunjid/Android-Extensions/README.md

 ## View
 Read more about the view module, classes and components [here](https://github.com/tunjid/Android-Extensions/blob/master/view/README.md).
-A medium post with some of it's offerings can be read [here].
+A medium post with some of it's offerings can be read [here](https://proandroiddev.com/creating-an-expandable-floating-action-button-in-android-6626b968559e).

 ## RecyclerView
 Read more about the RecyclerView module, classes and components [here](https://github.com/tunjid/Android-Extensions/blob/master/recyclerview/README.md).